mxroute/mxdocs/LiveSite/content/troubleshooting/addressblocked/_index.en.md

 ## Your sending address has been blocked by admins

 The most common reasons for this:
 - We saw a significant number of rejected emails from your domain to third party services, because you didn't add us to your SPF record.
+[Fix your SPF](https://mxroutedocs.com/dns/dnsrecords/) and [open a support ticket](https://accounts.mxroute.com/index.php?/tickets/).
 - You were caught spoofing this sender address as your From address when sending mail, but you objectively do not own the domain in this sending address.
 - You were caught sending from an obviously invalid sender address and junking up mail queues because we can't bounce email to "root@localhost" so we ACL'd it so you would get an error instead.
 - Your sending behavior is violating policy and not just by a little.